-Users commonly reach the Genome Browser via individual Gene Pages (e.g. TgME49_200320), but note that you can also enter specific chromosomes, contigs, or regions of interest.
+Users commonly reach the Genome Browser via individual Gene Pages (e.g. TgME49\200320), but note that you can also enter specific chromosomes, contigs, or regions of interest.
 Try changing the region displayed, for example by focusing on HXGPRT (change 6,780 to 6,790 or 6,795; 3).
 In the later exercises, you will probably want to navigate to specific regions of interest.
-For example, you may wish to examine the junctional region between TgME49_200295 and TgME49_200300.
+For example, you may wish to examine the junctional region between TgME49\200295 and TgME49\200300.
 Recall from the Genome Browser exercise that you can also zoom in and out, or scroll left or right using the menus and buttons at right (4).
-You can also click in individual features (e.g. TgME49_200310), or click on any of the rulers (5,6,8) and drag to zoom in on a particular region.
+You can also click in individual features (e.g. TgME49\200310), or click on any of the rulers (5,6,8) and drag to zoom in on a particular region.

-Let's return to the genome annotation (26-29) for further analysis.
-EuPathDB databases use the convention that genes transcribed from left to right (i.e. on the top strand) are colored blue (e.g. TgME49_200320) and those transcribed from right to left are colored red (e.g. TgME49_200310).
-Track 27 presents the current annotation, while 26 shows annotation from ToxoDB release 7.3.
-Two additional tracks display alternative gene predictions generated by the CRAIG gene finder: one (28) adds UTR predictions to the existing annotation, and the other presents de novo predictions (29).
-The current structural annotation for HXGPRT appears similar to v7.3, although the name was changed from TgME49_000300 to TgME49_200300 (to ensure cross-isolate consistency and ID uniqueness), and release 7.3 incorporated UTRs into the gene model, without distinguishing between coding sequence (CDS) and UTRs.
-Craig gene models (28,29) suggest a longer 3' UTR than that shown in the official annotation, for both TgME49_200320 ... which 3' UTR do you think is correct?
+Let's return to the genome annotation (24-27) for further analysis.
+EuPathDB databases use the convention that genes transcribed from left to right (i.e. on the top strand) are colored blue (e.g. TgME49\200320) and those transcribed from right to left are colored red (e.g. TgME49\200310).
+Track 24 presents the current annotation.
+Three additional tracks display alternative gene predictions generated by the CRAIG gene finder: one (25) adds the longest UTR predictions to the existing annotation, another one adds UTR predictions with high confidence (score) (26) to the existing annotation and the other presents de novo predictions (27).
+Craig gene models (25,27) suggest a longer 3' UTR than that shown in the official annotation, for both TgME49\200320 ... which 3' UTR do you think is correct?
 What evidence would you require to decide?

-Above the annotation, six sets of visible tracks display mRNA-seq data, using a linear vertical scale (16-21), i.e. transcripts represented by twice as many reads are twice as high.
-The first (Tachyzoite Transcriptome, strain GT1; 16) is represented in black (rather than blue and red), as this particular experiment sequenced PCR-amplified mRNA without retaining strand-specific information.
-Compare the observed transcript abundance with introns and exons in the TgME49 200320 (HXGPRT) gene model ... is this what you expected?
+Above the annotation, four sets of visible tracks display mRNA-seq data, using a linear vertical scale (16-19), i.e. transcripts represented by twice as many reads are twice as high.
+Compare the observed transcript abundance with introns and exons in the TgME49\200320 (HXGPRT) gene model ... is this what you expected?
 Note the ruler at left (7), which you can activate by clicking and dragging to identify precise coordinate and facilitate the analysis of vertical feature alignment across tracks, allowing you to compare how RNA-seq read abundance maps to the HXGPRT annotation.

 How do you explain the heterogeneity in abundance, across the transcript, and even within a single exon?
-Can you see evidence for alternative splicing in TgME49 200320?
+Can you see evidence for alternative splicing in TgME49\ 200320?
 Note that the HXGPRT gene is known to be alternatively spliced, sometimes reading through the first intron (located within the 5' UTR), and sometimes skipping the third exon, removing an acylation domain responsible for membrane association of one HXGPRT protein isoform.

-The next track (Tachyzoite Transcriptome, strain ME49; 17) is similar, but presents strandspecific data (blue = forward; red = reverse), overlaid.
+The track (Tachyzoite Transcriptome, strain ME49; 16) presents strand-specific data (blue = forward; red = reverse), overlaid.
 Click on the tool icon (wrench) to learn how to undo (or redo) the semitransparent overlay.
-How do these data compare with the track above?
+How do these data compare with the track below?
 How do you explain any differences?
-Note that transcript reads for this track extend further to the right, explaining in the longer UTR prediction in 28.
+Note that transcript reads for this track extend further to the right, explaining in the longer UTR prediction in 25.
 Is this appropriate?